Andrey Kormilitzin

 studied towards Part C dissertation at the Mathematical Institute, University of Oxford.
 Yuchen's research is focused on statistical analysis and machine learning modelling for drug discovery for Alzhemer's disease.
 He analyses glial fluorecent cell images generated using the Cell Painting method with the aim to understand the mechanism of action of candidate drug compunds with higher accuracy than existing approaches.

-Yuchen Lu has successfully completed a dissertation titled "Image-based profiling and machine learning for Alzheimer's disease drug discovery using human glial cells"
+Dissertation title: "Image-based profiling and machine learning for Alzheimer's disease drug discovery using human glial cells"

 Now at Squarepoint Capital.